 The key components of the program are:

-• Mentors receive two days training before being matched with their protégés.
+• Participants receive two days training before being matched with their protégés.

 • Protégés receive foundation training before meeting their mentors.

 • Juno consultants match participants with protégés.